krateng/maloja/README.md

   * Mount a [volume](https://docs.docker.com/engine/reference/builder/#volume) to the specified directory to access these files outside the container (and to make them persistent)
 * `MALOJA_FORCE_PASSWORD` -- Set an admin password for maloja

 You must publish a port on your host machine to bind to the container's web port (default 42010).
-Note that the Docker version uses IPv4 per default.
+The Docker version uses IPv4 per default.

 An example of a minimum run configuration to access maloja via `localhost:42010`: